deliveroo/routemaster-client-go/README.md

 **Note:** This is a first draft, and the API is subject to change.

+## Install

+Since this is (currently) a private repo, you first need to configure `go get` to fetch via SSH rather than HTTPS:

+	git config --global url."git@github.com:".insteadOf "https://github.com/"

+Then you can install via `go get` as usual:

+	go get github.com/deliveroo/routemaster-client-go

 ## Usage

 First, create a new client: